China–Tajikistan relations: Military and security cooperation

+Because it has a border with China's Xinjiang region, which contains numerous ethnic minorities, Tajikistan's political stability is critical to China.

 The governments of China and Tajikistan collaborate on security and military training; this collaboration has become stronger since the 2001 United States invasion of Afghanistan.
 The two countries' militaries have conducted joint military exercises since 2006.
 In 2021 amid security concerns related to the 2021 Taliban offensive, Chinese Minister of Public Security Zhao Kezhi said that the military exercises would improve both countries' counterterrorism efforts.

 It is alleged that Chinese troops have been present in Tajikistan since approximately 2016, with the purpose of monitoring access to the Wakhan Corridor.
 The Minister of Foreign Affairs of the Republic of Tajikistan denied that there are Chinese troops in Tajikistan.

+In November 2024 a likely drug-related attack happened near the Afghan border in Tajikistan, killing a Chinese worker.